ids-s1-21/website/content/assessments/project.en.md

 ### Criteria

-- Content - What is the quality of research and/or policy question and relevancy of data to those questions?
+- Content: What is the quality of research question and/or policy question, and the relevancy of data to that question/those questions?
-- Correctness - Are statistical procedures carried out and explained correctly?
+- Correctness: Are statistical procedures carried out and explained correctly?
-- Writing and Presentation - What is the quality of the statistical presentation, writing, and explanations?
+- Writing and Presentation: What is the quality of the statistical presentation, writing, and explanations?
-- Creativity and Critical Thought - Is the project carefully thought out?
+- Creativity and Critical Thought: Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?

 ### Team peer evaluation